Cop Tied To Las Vegas SHOOTING Now In Charge Of Maui Fire Investigation: Is This Another Cover Up?

 Was this a plot for the New World Order to build smart cities to enslave the public?

-We must continue to ask questions even though the elutes continue to stonewall.
+We must continue to ask questions even though the elites continue to stonewall.

 FREE email alerts of the most important BANNED videos in the world